bgockeln/bgockeln/README.md

 # bgockeln

-Curious mind with a growing focus on Linux, IT security, digital forensics, and the social impact of AI.
+Learning my way through Linux, IT security, and digital forensics — and thinking a lot about the impact of AI on society.

 ### Linux